KittyGiraudel/site/_posts/2014-03-03-another-sass-button-library.md

 - `$btn-border` kind of works the same way; if not false, it defines the function used to compute the border-color based on the button color.
 If `false`, it just disables the border.
 - `$btn-background` is a map of all color schemes; every color is mapped to a name so a modifier like `.button--default` will make a grey button.

-Also note the 2 measures we take to avoid conflicts with user's code:
+Also note the 2 measures we take to avoid conflicts with user’s code:

 - the `!default` flag for each variable,
 - namespacing all variables with `$btn-`